Bushido, Trade Agreements & The Last Samurai

-The culture is subtle, it is not as harsh as Western culture.
+The culture is subtle & refined; it is not as harsh as Western culture.

-I believe if we make an effort to understand people & relate to them, rather than control them, there is less likely to be conflict.
+IF we CHOOSE to make an effort to understand people & relate to them, rather than control them, there is less likely to be conflict.

-The Last Samurai is a story of tradition and principles on one side versus greed for power on the other.
+The Last Samurai is a story of tradition and principles on one side versus fear & greed for power on the other.

 The Samurai were people (both men & women) who fought face to face with swords.

 Bringing guns into the equation in this movie left me with a sense of cowardly betrayal of their own culture.

 With a realization that came too late.